 - 1. Disconnect the power-button cable from the connector on the system board. - 2.
-Press the release tabs on the power-button head and slide the power-button cable out from the front-side chassis of the computer. - 3.
+Press the release tabs on the power-button head and slide the power-button cable out from the front-side of the chassis. - 3.
 Pull the power-button cable out from the computer.